algorandfoundation/puya/changelog.d/20250805_145545_achidlow_optimise_itob_of_extract_uint64.md

 -->
 ### Added

-- Added an optimisation to eliminate `extract_uint64` when it's consumed only from an `itob`
+- Added an optimisation to eliminate `extract_uint64` when it's consumed only from an `itob`.

 <!--
 ### Changed